The subtropical climate of Florida in the United States provides ideal conditions for the survival of a diverse range of snake species.

 They shake a ring of rattles at the end of their tail, which serves as a warning signal to other animals while they are in their rattlesnake form (and humans).

-They are dangerous since they are one of the most venomous snakes in Florida and have the capability to kill a human, but they are gentle and would rather hide than move around in the hopes that you won’t see them.
+They are dangerous since they are one of the most venomous snakes in Florida and can kill a human, but they are gentle and would rather hide than move around in the hopes that you won’t see them.

 These snakes can attack if they feel threatened, and if they do so, you must seek quick medical assistance.